RedHatNordicsSA/customer_configuration/README.md

 # customer_configuration
 Part of demonstration of https://github.com/RedHatNordicsSA/controller_configuration

 * Contains modified roles from https://github.com/redhat-cop/controller_configuration which only allows customers to create, delete and modify items in their own organization.
+This is defined by setting a "customer_organization" variable for the customer sync job which = the customers organization in AAP.
 * Additional protection should be to use user which only has access to the customer organization